onebeyond/systemic/README.md

 1. Dependencies

 #### Systems
-You add components to a system (which is in itself a component).
+You add components and their dependencies to a system.
 When you start the system, systemic iterates through all the components, starting them in the order derived from the dependency graph.
 When you stop the system, systemic iterates through all the components stopping them in the reverse order.

 ```js
 import Systemic from 'systemic'